-If you wish to apply for funding and support for the R&D opportunities shown above either to send complete the form below to join the Scale Up Programme as an associate – which is free and without commitment.
+If you wish to apply for funding and support for the R&D opportunities shown above complete the form below to join the Scale Up Programme as an associate – which is free and without commitment.
 Read a guide on how to make a good application

 Alternatively, if you are unsure which opportunity is for you still complete the form below and we will get in touch to discuss your proposal and check it’s in scope for the support programme.

-Associate membership of the Scale Up programme is open to any company who meets the criteria and is free of charge.
-Full Membership will be offered to companies who access the CR&D proposal development support or investment raising support services.
+Membership of the Scale Up programme is open to any company pending internal review of the expression of interest raised by the company and incurs a one off charge of £150 inc. VAT.
+Full Membership will be offered to companies who are already part of our network and wish to access the CR&D proposal development support or investment raising support services.
 Full membership is subject to payment by the member company of a one-off fee and Membership is valid for one year.
-For the year 2019/20 the Membership Fee is £1,600 ex VAT.
-Any eligible company can waive the fee under the De Minimis State aid regulation (Commission Regulation (EU) NO 1470/2013) (DMR) providing they have not received in excess of 200,000EUR of aid within a 3 year period .
-This requires eligible companies to complete a Statement of Previous Aid declaration
+For the year 2020/21 the Membership Fee is £1,600 inc. VAT or for any eligible company, it can be waived under the Article 3.2(4) exemption of the Subsidy Control chapter of the UK-EU Trade and Cooperation Agreement ("TCA"), and which requires eligible companies to complete a Statement of Previous Aid declaration.